-Repair Category 2 Notes The seller has advised that the roof has been re-tiled within the last 15 years.
-General weathering was noted.
+Repair Category 2 Notes The roof covering appears original to the construction of the property.
+Weathering and moss growth is evident to tiles.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair or replacement costs.
-Staining was noted in the roof space.
-These areas may be historic and occurred before the roof was replaced however, this should be confirmed.
-There is evidence of a wood boring insect infestation.
-Please see comments under Dampness, Rot & Infestation.
+My inspection of the rear roof slope was restricted due to the constraints of the site.